The Interdependence of Teaching and Learning

 "This edited text is composed of three sections; each individually examines an aspect of the complexities involved with teaching and learning as well as the politics woven into the fabric of educational policies."
 Mary Shea Canisius College in Teachers College Record

 Introduction: Teaching, Learning, and the Politics of Education, Bryant Griffith and Douglas J. Loveless.
-SECTION I: RELATIONSHIPS AND COMPLEXITY.
-The Nature and Dynamics of Relationship in Learning and Teaching, Jeff Bloom.
-Compassion, Relationships and Empathetic Communication: Teaching and Learning in a Complexity-Oriented Classroom, Elizabeth Miller and Katherine Becker.
-Reformulating Relationships Between Teaching and Learning, Kim Skinner and Bryant Griffith.
+Section One: Relationships and Complexity The Nature and Dynamics of Relationships in Learning and Teaching, Jeff Bloom.
+Compassion, Relationships, and Empathetic Communication: Teaching and Learning in a Complexity Oriented Classroom, Elizabeth Miller and Katherine Becker.
+Reformulating Relationships between Teaching and Learning, Kim Skinner and Bryant Griffith.
 Social Consciousness and Social Responsibility in Adolescent Classroom Communities and Relationships, Suzanne Griffin.
 Curriculum Theory and the Ecology of Learning: Understanding Identity and Place, Sonja Varbelow.
-SECTION II: STUDENTS AND LEARNING.
-Coherence and Chaos in Teaching and Learning: A Conversation on the Messiness of Education in the Digital Age, Douglas J. Loveless and Bryant Griffith.
+Section Two: Students and Learning Coherence and Chaos in Teaching and Learning: A Conversation on the Messiness of Education in the Digital Age, Douglas J. Loveless and Bryant Griffith.
 Teachers, Children and Philosophical Thinking, Margaret E. Bérci.
 The Big Story and the Little Stories: Teaching, Learning, and the Search for Personal Meaning, Jim Burns.
 A Critical Look at Culture: College Students Crossing Violent Borders, Angelica M. Fuentes.
-SECTION III: TEACHERS AND TEACHER EDUCATION.
-Teaching Teachers to Teach for Critical Thinking: Enacting a Pedagogy of Teacher Education, Nathan D. Brubaker.
+Section Three: Teachers and Teacher Education Teaching Teachers to Teach for Critical Thinking: Enacting a Pedagogy of Teacher Education, Nathan D. Brubaker.
 Building Capital During the Novice Years of Teaching Reading, Patricia Durham.
-Neural Pathways and Education Theories, Deborah Stephens Crowder.
+Neural Pathways and Educational Theories, Deborah Stephens Crowder.
 We Grew Up and Became Teachers: The Personal Reading Experience and Curriculum Understanding, Westry Whitaker.
 Framing Conceptions of Teaching and Learning to Teach, Michelle Forrest.
 Contributors.